Current as of December 2020 | Download print version (in PDF)

 - Act No. 213/1997 on Non-Profit Organizations Providing Generally Beneficial Services, as amended

-- Act No. 116/1985 on Conditions of Activities of Organizations with International Element in the Slovak Republic
+- Act No. 116/1985 on Conditions of Activities of Organizations with International Element in the Slovak Republic, as amended

 - Act No. 13/2002 on Conditions of Transformation of Some Budgetary Organizations and Subsidiary Organizations to Certain Non-Profit Organizations Providing Generally Beneficial Services (“Law on Transformation”), as amended